 Pumpkin Chili

-There are so many varieties of heirloom pumpkins out there, and they each have their own unique flavor and texture.
+There are so many varieties of heirloom pumpkins on the market, and they each have their own unique flavor and texture.

-- This pumpkin chili is extremely hearty with ground turkey, kidney and black beans, and pumpkin purée, which lends a luxurious, smooth texture and mild sweetness.
+- It’s not your average chili recipe.
+This pumpkin chili is thick and rich with ground turkey, hearty beans and warm spices.
+Pumpkin purée is a surprise ingredient, which lends a velvety texture and mild sweetness.

-- It’s easily customized with your favorite ground meat or pantry staples.
+- It’s customizable.
+This turkey pumpkin chili can be customized with your favorite ground meat, spices or pantry staples.

 Recipe ingredients